Alternate Fighter: Expanded

 Intimidating Command

-As a bonus action, you can expend an Exploit Die to shout a one-word command at one creature that can hear you within 30 feet.
-It must succeed on a Wisdom saving throw, or it is compelled to obey your command to the best of its ability on its next turn unless its actions would be directly harmful to it.
+As a bonus action, you can expend an Exploit Die to shout a one-word command at a creature that can hear you within 30 feet, forcing it to make a Wisdom saving throw.
+On a failure, it is compelled to obey your command to the best of its ability on its next turn unless its actions are directly harmful to it.

 Ringing Strike

-When you hit a creature with a melee weapon attack, you can expend an Exploit Die to send it reeling.
-It must succeed on a Wisdom saving throw or it must subtract 1d4 from all ability checks, attack rolls, and saving throws it makes for 1 minute.
+When you hit a creature with a melee weapon attack, you can expend an Exploit Die and force it to make a Wisdom saving throw.
+On a failure, it must subtract 1d4 from all attack rolls, ability checks, and saving throws the next minute.

-A creature can repeat this saving throw at the end of each of its turns, ending the effect on a success.
+The creature can repeat this Wisdom saving throw at the end of each of its turns, ending this effect on a success.

 Shattering Slam

-In place of an attack, you can expend an Exploit Die to strike the ground at your feet with a melee weapon.
-All creatures within 5 feet of you must succeed on a Dexterity saving throw or take bludgeoning damage equal to one roll of your Exploit Die + your Strength modifier and fall prone.
-On a successful save, they take half as much damage and don't fall prone.
+In place of an attack, you can spend Exploit Dice (up to your Proficiency Bonus) and strike the ground, forcing all targets within 5 feet to make a Strength saving throw.
+On a failure, targets take bludgeoning damage equal to the Exploit Dice spent + your Strength modifier and fall prone.
+On a success, they take half as much damage and do not fall prone.

 Terrain in this area that is loose earth or stone becomes difficult terrain until a creature uses its action to clear it.